 [Research guide available: Finding Photographs in the Historic Document Collections (Adobe Acrobat .pdf file, 815 Kb)]

 The photograph collection is one of the richest resources of the park's archival holdings and supports many uses within the park as well as for the outside researcher.
 Both professional photographers and maritime enthusiasts captured images illustrating all aspects of maritime life.
-The collection is comprised of approximately 300,000 still images and over 78,000 original negatives.
+The collection is comprised of over 400,000 still images and over 78,000 original negatives.
 In addition to caring for its own collection, the park has been designated as the Pacific West Region Nitrate Film Repository, caring for over one thousand photographs from other regional parks.